Chisimokoye/Mission_to_Mars/README.md

 This project consisted on a Python script to scrape text and images from various websites that talked about Mission to Mars.
 Then, I created a Flask web application with a rendered HTML template designed using Bootstrap to display all the data in a single HTML page.
 The data scraped and stored in a non-relational Mongo database.

-Click the scrape dutton and see.
+This link takes you to my website. http://127.0.0.1:5000/ Also, click the scrape button and see.